310552017/VRDL_HW1_Bird_images_classification/README.md

 5. Extract the training image into "training_images" folder.
 6. Extract the testing image into "testing_images" folder.
 7. Then run the "image_label_classification.ipynb" code will classify the image according to their labels.
+8. There are some examples of the folder in this porject above.

 ## Training